 Last but not least, you can file a lawsuit to protect your online privacy rights as long as you suffer some damages due to the violations.

 So, the important thing to note here is that a lawsuit may be successful only if you suffer damages, such as financial losses, damaged reputation, and others.
 If the business has used cookies without your consent, but that hasn’t caused any injuries, the administrative procedure through the data protection authority is all you can do.

 Online businesses love personal data.
 If you have an online business, you likely know the value of data in making business decisions, so it comes as no surprise that companies sometimes go over the line and violate the laws.

 If that happens to you, there are ways to act.

 But you have to remember that you are the only one who can take action.
 DPAs may or may not notice that a website violates the laws.
 After all, there is only one DPA per country and billions of websites worldwide.
 Tracking all of them is an impossible task.

-That’s why if you want to protect yourself, it is you who has to take things into your own hands and go after those who violate your data privacy rights.
+If you want to protect yourself, it is you who has to take things into your own hands and go after those who violate your data privacy rights.
 You have the tools.
-You just need to use them.
+You need to use them.